BrianNorton

 Publications

-“Aesthetics, Science, and the Theater of the World,” New Literary History 51, 3 (2020): 639-659.
+Norton, Brian Michael.
+“Aesthetics, Science, and the Theater of the World.”
+New Literary History, vol. 51, no. 3, 2020, pp. 639–59, https://doi.org/10.1353/nlh.2020.0038.

-“The Spectator, Aesthetic Experience and the Modern Idea of Happiness,” English Literature 2, 1 (Summer 2015): 87-104.
+Norton, Brian Michael.
+“The Spectator, Aesthetic Experience and the Modern Idea of Happiness.”
+English Literature (Venezia.
+Online), vol. 1, no. 1, 2015, https://doi.org/10.14277/2420-823X/EL-2-1-15-16p.

-“Laurence Sterne and the Aesthetics of Everyday Life,” in Sterne, Tristram, Yorick: Tercentenary Essays on Laurence Sterne, ed.
-Peter de Voogd, Judith Hawley, and Melvyn New (Newark, DE: University of Delaware Press, 2015), 219-37.
+Norton, Brian Michael.
+“Laurence Sterne and the Aesthetics of Everyday Life.”
+Sterne, Tristram, Yorick: Tercentenary Essays on Laurence Sterne, vol. 1, 2015, pp. 219-238.

-“Ancient Ethics and Modern Happiness: A Study of Three Treatises in Enlightenment Britain,” Eighteenth-Century Life 38, 2 (Spring 2014): 47-74.
+Norton, Brian Michael.
+“Ancient Ethics and Modern Happiness: A Study of Three Treatises in Enlightenment Britain.”
+Eighteenth-Century Life, vol. 38, no. 2, 2014, pp. 47–74, https://doi.org/10.1215/00982601-2645936.

-“The Moral in Phutatorius’s Breeches: Tristram Shandy and the Limits of Stoic Ethics,”
+Norton, Brian Michael.
+“The Moral in Phutatorius’s Breeches: Tristram Shandy and the Limits of Stoic Ethics.”
+Eighteenth-Century Fiction, vol. 18, no. 4, 2006, pp. 405–23, https://doi.org/10.1353/ecf.2006.0064.

 Office Hours

-W 2:00pm-4:00pm (via zoom)
+W 2:00pm-4:00pm (Zoom)

-Th 2:30pm-3:30pm (in person)
+Th 2:30pm-3:30pm (In-person)